 2. Trade Entry – When to Buy the Stock

-Wait for a pullback after receiving the stock pick alert to enter the trade (low risk entry).
+Wait for a pullback after receiving the alert to enter the trade (low risk entry).

 If there is no pullback and overall market is strong in the direction of the stock pick, enter the trade (high risk trade).

 Do not chase the trade.
-Be patient, next stock pick is right around the corner.
+Be patient, next opportunity to trade is right around the corner.

 3. Trade Exit – When to Sell the Stock

 Place limit order to exit the position in the profit target range.
-If the price action warrants an early exit, do so.
+If the price action warrants an early exit, just do it.

 Give some room for trade to work.
 Place the stop loss order within the range specified in the alert.

 Manage your position.
-Price action is dynamic, so adjust your exits accordingly.
+Price action is dynamic; what happened in the past is history, so adjust your exits accordingly.

 4. Build Rules and Discipline